-There are products on the market that make the room smell nice while you vacuum, but who knows whats really in them?
+There are products on the market that make the room smell nice while you vacuum, but who knows what’s really in them?
 I make my own sachets easily and cheaply.
 Take pieces of cotton fabric that can be cut into small pieces.
 This helps use up some of the scraps in your fabric stash!
-They need to be cut small enough to be sucked up by the vacuum – about and inch or two across.
+They need to be cut small enough to be sucked up by the vacuum – about an inch or two across.
 Then drip a few drops of an antibacterial essential oil, such as lavender or eucalyptus on them, and place in a jar.
 I keep a few baby food jars around just for this.
 Then when you vacuum, toss a few on the floor and whisk them away.
 They’ll scent your room, kill germs in the chamber or bag, and biodegrade over time.

 If you use diatomaceous earth in your carpet, now’s the time to do it.
 If you’ve never used it, it’s easy.
 Take some food grade DE powder and sprinkle it evenly over the carpet.
 Walk on it, working it into the carpet, for a few days.
 It may be a little unsightly for a few days, but the results are worth it.
-After a few days has passed, vacuum up the excess.
+After a few days have passed, vacuum up the excess.
 The DE that’s left in the carpet will kill bugs and fleas over the next 6 months or so.
 After about six months, the crystals break down and need to be reapplied.

-Note: It’s important to use only food grade diatomaceous earth in your home (find it here) – do not use DE that’s made for swimming pools.
+Note: It’s important to use only food-grade diatomaceous earth in your home (find it here) – do not use DE that’s made for swimming pools.

 Vacuum your electronics